social-science-data-editors/guidance/guidance-reproducible-gis-analysis.md

 > The following information was provided by several sources.
 We wish to thank Keith Jenkins (Cornell University).

+## Shapefiles

+The typical input to any GIS system is a set of files collectively referred to as "[shapefiles](https://en.wikipedia.org/wiki/Shapefile)".
+These are often distributed as ZIP archives, but for any given proje ct, are generally within a separate directory.
+There are at least three *mandatory* files, ending in `shp`, `shx`, and `dbf`.
+The latter is the actual data being projected onto a map (in dBase IV format), and can be created and manipulated by other programs as well, including Stata, R, and Python.
+The `shp` file is the information about shapes on a map ("features").
+Many features can be combined, using GIS programs.

+## Reproducibility principles

+Because the `dbf` file is data, its sources should be clearly described in reproducible workflows.
+How is the core non-geographic data in the `dbf` being created, where does it come from?

+Map information (typically in the base `shp` file) comes from cartographic or statistical sources.
+For instance, some shapefiles in the US will be sourced from the U.S. Census Bureau, which uses them for various statistical activities.
+These sources should be clearly outlined.

+Any processing to combine data in preparation of creating a map, as well as the processing steps to create the map, need to be described in a reproducible workflow.

 ## Creating reproducible ArcGIS-produced maps

 ArcGIS has a tool called ModelBuilder, which is a graphical